Fourth of July and Summer BBQs Food Allergy-Friendly Recipe Round-Up

 Cado Ice Cream: Americans are famously known to celebrate with ice cream.
 I was starting to come to terms with never being able to have ice cream ever again...then we discover Cado!
 Cado is the first dairy-free, avocado-based ice cream.
 Each pint is packed with fresh avocado, making Cado a nutrient-dense dessert that tastes divine and leaves you feeling satisfied and nourished.
 Cado is also free from corn and coconut ingredients.

-S'mores: It goes without saying that s'mores are a summertime staple.
-Enjoy spending time with family and friends around the fire, building s'more sandwiches, or make our S'mores Cupcake topped with an Easy Marshmallow Frosting.
+S'mores Cupcakes: It goes without saying that s'mores are a summertime staple.
+Enjoy spending time with family and friends around the fire, building s'more sandwiches, or making our S'mores Cupcake topped with an Easy Marshmallow Frosting.